How to Organize Research Papers

 Which Reference Manager Should You Use?

-| Feature | Zotero | Mendeley | Paperpile |
+| Feature | Zotero | Mendeley | EndNote |

 |---|---|---|---|

-| Word integration | Yes | Yes | Yes |
+| Word plugin | Yes | Yes | Yes (most stable) |

-| PDF annotation | Yes | Yes | Yes |
+| PDF management | Built-in reader | Built-in reader | Built-in reader |

-How Do You Classify Papers?
+How Do You Organize Papers?

+Combine folders (hierarchical structure) with tags (flexible classification) for the most effective approach.
 Divide top-level folders by research topic, then create subfolders by each paper's role: theoretical background, prior studies (by independent/dependent variable), methodology, results comparison, and unsorted.
 Design this structure at the start of your project — restructuring later is painful.

 Establish consistent tagging rules and stick to them.
-Assign 3-7 tags per paper.
+Assign 3~7 tags per paper.

 | Tag Category | Examples | Purpose |